Home - Bookapy Book Preview

 “Yeah,” Tiss held up a stray stay from his bolt belt which apparently detached when he first arrived, “I found this when we discovered her.”

-“Yep, it’s mine all right,” he agreed.
+“Yep, it’s mine all right,” he concurred.
 “Uh, did she bring anything with her?”

 “You mean like another shooter thing?”
 Tor withdrawing the newest gift.
 “Nope, just this,” raising a black leather leg sheath he immediately recognized.

-“Shit!” he exclaimed again.
+“Shit!” he again exclaimed.
 “A survival knife.
-That’s a welcome addition!”
+It’s a welcome addition!”

 “It came with me?”
 Anna glanced back.
 “I never noticed.
-You’d think it’d keep sticking me in the side.”
+You’d think it’d keep stabbing me in the side?”

 “No, it was fastened to your leg,” Tiss clarified.
 “It came loose and fell off.
 You weren’t dressed when you arrived, just like … Ty.”
 She rolled the name around, evaluating how it tasted.
 “Hmm, I like it, ‘Ty’.”